CombineCommunity/CombineExt/README.md

 ### ZipMany

-`ZipMany.swift` contains two pairs of overloads on Combine’s `Publisher.zip` methods (which, at the time of writing only go up to arity three).
+`ZipMany.swift` contains two overloads on Combine’s `Publisher.zip` methods (which, at the time of writing only go up to arity three).

-This allows folks to zip arbitrarily many publishers and receive either an array of inner publisher outputs—or transformed values—back.
+This allows folks to zip arbitrarily many publishers and receive either an array of inner publisher outputs back.

 ```swift
 let first = PassthroughSubject<Int, Never>()